uriborrajo/HETGEN1000/README.md

 done
 ```
 ###### FASTQ COMBINE PAIRED END (UNPAIRED FASTQ FILES)
-For those unmatched fastq files (i.e. those files where R1 and R2 do not have the same number of reads) we will have to compare and discard the read-only data.
+For those unpaired fastq files (i.e. those files where R1 and R2 do not have the same number of reads) we will have to compare and discard the read-only data.

 IMPORTANT - You have to verify that the fastq files use exactly four lines per sequence, otherwise this program will not recognise these sequences.